-Students are also prohibited from possessing, using, transmitting, or selling drug paraphernalia or counterfeit (fake) drugs.
-In all circumstances in which students must comply with student behavior policies, students may not in any way participate in the selling or transmitting of prohibited substances, regardless of whether the sale or transmission ultimately occurs on school property.
+Students may not participate in any way in the selling or transmitting of prohibited substances, regardless of whether the sale or transmission ultimately occurs on school property.

 Prescription and over the counter drugs are not in violation of this policy if possessed and used in accordance with Policy 6125, Administering Medicines to Students.